jasonkwong11/elevate/README.md

   ... composed of a Sort component, which allows the User to sort each Alert field alphabetically/numerically by clicking on the table header

- DONE - Clicking on a row will select an alert and display a detail view ... given more time, I'd put the detail view in a Popover or a right sidebar.
+ DONE - Clicking on a row will select an alert and display a detail view ... toggles the details by clicking a row
+  ... given more time, I'd put the detail view in a Popover or a right sidebar.
 Right now it's simply centered above the table which isn't ideal.

 ### Advanced features